knative/serving/README.md

 * Routing and network programming for Istio components
 * Point-in-time snapshots of deployed code and configurations

-For complete Knative Serving documenttion, see [Knative Serving](https://github.com/knative/docs/serving) or [Knative docs](https://github.com/knative/docs) to learn about Knative.
+For complete Knative Serving documentation, see [Knative Serving](https://github.com/knative/docs/tree/master/serving) or [Knative docs](https://github.com/knative/docs) to learn about Knative.

 If you are interested in contributing, see [CONTRIBUTING.md](./CONTRIBUTING.md) and [DEVELOPMENT.md](./DEVELOPMENT.md).